luxonis/depthai-python/docs/source/install.rst

       brew install coreutils python3 cmake libusb wget

-And now you're ready to clone the `depthai-python <https://github.com/luxonis/depthai-python/tree/gen2_develop>`__ from Github and build it for Mac OS X.
+And now you're ready to clone the `depthai-python gen2_develop branch <https://github.com/luxonis/depthai-python/tree/gen2_develop>`__ from Github and build it for Mac OS X.

 Using/Testing a Specific Branch/PR
 **********************************